xenify-io/litepaper/README.md

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

-## ♦️ Scenario 1: If you hold between 1 and 3 Phoenix Ape NFTs
+## ♦️ Scenario 1: If you hold between 1 and 3 Phoenix Ape NFTs, Class 1 APEX XENFTs (Xunicorn), or Class 2 APEX XENFTs (Exotic):

-  - Each Phoenix Ape NFT is equipped with a daily bonus multiplier limited to 100 batches.
+  - Each NFT is granted a daily bonus multiplier limited to 100 batches.
 When burning a specific number of batches, the protocol first verifies if any of your NFTs possess a bonus balance.
 If so, the protocol uses your bonus balance to increase your batch count.

   - For instance, imagine you have a daily bonus of 100 batches on your NFT and opt to burn 10 batches.
 The protocol will effectively double your batch count to 20 batches, by utilising 10 of your daily bonus batches.
 Consequently, 10 batches from your NFT ID's daily bonus will be deducted, leaving 90 bonus batches for that NFT on that day.